Frequently Asked Questions

 2. How to pre-wash before the first use?

-Before its very first use only, we recommend pre-washing our reusable nappy 4 times on long cycles (2 hours) at 30-40 ⁰C, without softener.
+Before its very first use only, we recommend pre-washing our reusable nappy 4 times on long cycles (minimum 2 hours) at 30-40 ⁰C, without softener.
 You can wash it together with your whites and light-coloured clothes.
 Only a small amount of detergent is needed in the first wash.
 When the colour of the absorbent fabric turns white, you can be sure it is absorbent.

 3. Baby made a poo.
 What do I do before washing?